 Griffin Center, CUP’s youth education/development arm, has touched the lives of more than 12,000 children ages 5 to 14 since its establishment in 1986.
 Each year, 500 children from East St. Louis’ five public housing complexes take part in after-school and summer day camp programs that combine educational enrichment with intensive social/emotional development support, with the goal to break the multi-generational cycle of welfare dependence.

 Holy Angels Shelter, founded in 1989, serves predominantly female-headed households through a comprehensive approach to combating homelessness, combining prevention support, emergency residence, and extensive post-residential case management to ensure stability in permanent housing.

 Since 1996, our Neighborhood Law Office (NLO) has made free civil representation available to low-income, disabled and senior citizens who cannot be served by the region’s legal aid society.
-Traditional emphases have focused on employment, housing, consumer and environmental law; a new focus area is the sealing/expungement of minor criminal records, which thwart access to jobs and housing.
+NLO has taken the lead in helping people with expungements of their records which raised the importance of the issue and increased access to obtaining expungements throughout St. Clair county.

 Hubbard House, named after Joseph Hubbard (founder of Catholic Urban Programs) started in 2005 for groups of volunteers to come and stay in the East St. Louis community.
 Volunteers work with CUP programs and other organizations in the community.
 Being able to stay in the community they are serving, the volunteers get to see poverty firsthand.